chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted.md

 ![Finding the Anaconda prompt](images/install-3.png)

-- This launches the command prompt into the **“base environment”** (as denoted by **“(base)”** at the start of the command line.
+- This launches the command prompt into the **“base environment”** (as denoted by **“(base)”** at the start of the command line).
 This is not the virtual environment yet, as we haven’t created one, and as such, is not the environment we’ll be installing napari into.

 :::{hint}
 If you plan on running napari on a regular basis, it may be handy at this point to create a shortcut to the Anaconda Prompt, or pin it to your taskbar, for easy access.